arunranga/PostYesBills/README.md

  5. number_annotations
  6. editorial

 5. If/when user clicks on a Bill on the index page, they're taken to the Bill Landing Page with a request of the sort   &lt;/bills/&bill_number>.
+This loads the HTML page for layout of Bill Page.

+6. HTML page for layout of Bill Page contains a request for a JSON blob based on bill_number.

-This returns a bill_object_expanded with text + attributes
+7. This returns a bill_object_expanded with text + attributes
  1. title
  2. text
  3. bill_number